Whatever I do for another, I do for myself

 Oversees all operations

-Alicia Fall, Founder and Visionholder of Her Many Voices Foundation, has been a lifelong doer and creator.
+Alicia Fall, Founder and Visionholder of Her Many Voices, has been a lifelong doer and creator.
 Fall is a TEDx Talk presenter, a recipient of the New York State Assembly Citation Award, board member for the Coalition Against Global Genocide and for Tiyospaye Winyan Maka, both as a representative for Indigenous Peoples.

 Ms. Fall has been on the International Hemp Speaking circuit, speaking on Hemp and Humanity.
 Presentations include: the ASACON Hemp Conference (Asahikawa, Japan); the Euro Hemp Tour (Milan, Italy; and Naklo, Poland); at the Posner Center for International Development and The Asian Hemp Summit (Kathmandu, Nepal).
 Ms. Fall is delighted to have been nominated for the Mother Earth Award by the NOCO team in 2022.